JNickVA1/CodeSamples/README.md

 # CodeSamples
-A selection of .NET code sample files.
+A selection of .NET and JavaScript code sample files.